Voz media US Voz.us

 The Iranian regime's military claimed Monday that U.S. forces would be attacked if they entered the Strait of Hormuz, after President Trump announced that Washington would begin escorting ships through the blocked sea lane.

-"He warned that any foreign armed force -especially the aggressor U.S. Army-, if it tries to approach or enter the Strait of Hormuz, it will be targeted," Major General Ali Abdollahi, of the Iranian Army's central command, said in a statement broadcast by state broadcaster IRIB.
+"Any foreign armed force, especially the aggressor U.S. Army, if it tries to approach or enter the Strait of Hormuz, it will be targeted," Major General Ali Abdollahi, of the Iranian military's central command, said in a statement broadcast by state broadcaster IRIB.

 President Trump said Sunday that U.S. officials are holding "very positive talks" with Iran about possible steps toward ending the war in the Middle East.

-"I am fully aware that my representatives are having very positive conversations with the country of Iran, and that these conversations could lead to something very positive for everyone," published Trump on his Truth Social platform.
+"I am fully aware that my Representatives are having very positive discussions with the Country of Iran, and that these discussions could lead to something very positive for all," Trump posted on Truth Social.

-Oil crisis has 'huge impact' on Asia Pacific, says Japan's Prime Minister Sanae Takaichi
+Oil crisis has "huge impact" on Asia Pacific, says Japanese Prime Minister Sanae Takaichi

 The oil supply crisis over the blockade in the Strait of Hormuz has a "huge impact" on the Asia-Pacific region, Japan's Prime Minister Sanae Takaichi said Monday in Australia.